basuabhirup/still-inspired/README.md

-[Still A Work of Art](https://still-a-work-of-art.netlify.app/) is a minimalistic web application designed to provide artists with inspiration without any distractions.
+[Still Inspired](https://still-a-work-of-art.vercel.app) is a minimalistic web application designed to provide artists with inspiration without any distractions.
 Whether you’re looking for a spark of creativity or simply want to explore new visual ideas, this web app is here to help.

 ## Features